MBSck/ppdmod/notes.md

 * Think about what is interpolated?
 Is Anthony's interpolation correct??
 Maybe meshgrid?
 * Think about what the interpolation does??
 * How does the triangle come together (uv coords for cphases), look at what Jozsef does
+* Check the calulation operation after the triangle conversion
 * Check conversion into meters from frequency scale
 ## Problems
 * Check if sublimation temperature is calculated properly